jssimporter/JSSImporter/README.md

 Scripts work the same way as groups.
 The ```scripts``` input variable should contain an array of dictionaries.
 Each dictionary should contain a ```name``` key, which is the path to the script file itself.
 It should also have a ```template_path``` item which is a path to a script template.
 A script template is included with this project, although you'll probably only be interested in setting the priority ("After", or "Before")

-_NOTE_: No variable substitution is currently done in script templates!
-This means you have to hardcode the script filename into the script template.
-I'll be adding this in an upcoming release.

 Policy
 =================